mnielsen/finding_scenius/finding_scenius.md

 most interesting stuff going on.

-**Prestige and fashion:** One problem is that when a field becomes prestigious or fashionable, or a lot of money is available, then people who just want to coast arrive in droves.
+**Prestige, fashion, and barriers:** One problem is that when a field becomes prestigious or fashionable, or a lot of money is available, then people who just want to coast arrive in droves.
 It requires high barriers to keep those people out.

 **Jobs and high barriers:** Walter Isaacson's